akojo/legion/README.md

 - `/index.html` -> `/var/www/html/index.html`
 - `/api/pets/1` -> `https://www.example.com/v1/pets/1`

+## Forwarding headers

+When acting as a reverse proxy `legion` always adds forwarding headers (`X-Forwarded-For`, `X-Forwarded-Host` and `X-Forwarded-Proto`) to outgoing requests.
+An existing `X-Forwarded-For` in inbound request is retained and client IP is appended to its value.

+`Host` header of inbound requests is kept intact.

 ## Access log format

 `legion` prints access logs in machine-readable format.
 Fields are